-2.6.60.25.2 ABUSE, NEGLECT, OR EXPLOITATION EMAIL NOTIFICATIONS
+2.6.60.13.2 ABUSE, NEGLECT, OR EXPLOITATION EMAIL NOTIFICATIONS

-The MCO must provide HHSC with an email address at which the MCO will receive and respond to Adult Protective Services (APS) or HHSC ANE notifications.
+The MCO must provide HHSC with an email address at which the MCO will receive and respond to Adult Protective Services (APS) ANE notifications.
 The MCO must respond to emails received through this email address and provide the information requested by APS within 24 hours of delivery of the notification, 7 Days a week.

-2.6.60.25.3 MANAGED CARE ORGANIZATION TRAINING ON ABUSE, NEGLECT, OR EXPLOITATION, AND UNEXPLAINED DEATH
+2.6.60.13.3 MANAGED CARE ORGANIZATION TRAINING ON ABUSE, NEGLECT, OR EXPLOITATION, AND UNEXPLAINED DEATH

 The MCO must provide ANE and Unexplained Death training to all MCO staff who have direct contact with a Member.
-Direct contact includes In-Person and telephone contact.
-The MCO must use the approved training materials provided by HHSC as set forth in Chapter 16 of Exhibit C, UMCM, regarding policy guidance.
+Direct contact includes in-person and telephone contact.
+The MCO must use the approved training materials provided by HHSC as set forth in Chapter 16 of Exhibit B, UMCM, regarding policy guidance.